Mactory/django-pluggableappsettings/README.md

 ##CHANGELOG

+###v.0.2.2
+- Extended code to also work with Python 3

 ###v.0.2.1
 - Added ```TypedSetting``` Setting type which allows for the setting to be typechecked
 - Added ```IntSetting```, ```FloatSetting```, ```StringSetting``` and ``ÌterableSetting``` as subtypes of ```TypedSetting``